sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/_index.md

 magic_items:
   -
     name:  Sword of Zelous Light
-    description:  A sword from a fallen Hoylean Knight, ebbing with the pain of a thousand wars fought
+    description:  A sword from a fallen Hoylean Knight, ebbing with the pain of a thousand wars fought.
     duration: 2 Year
     effects:
       - Purify Blood x2/Day
       - Poison Shield x2/Day
 author: Chris Colland
 reviewer: Scott Bennett
 requirements:
-  - Opening Module
-  - Opening Ceremonies has happened
   - Traverse the Crystal Barrier has happened
 background: The Ritual of the Changed Ones requires the sacrifices of 6 souls who are willing to submit themselves for a promise of power.
 They are bound to an altar and changed forever.
 The altar roars in terrible black flame and consumes the soul, warping it into a horrific monster consumed by their most base inner desires but their will is bound to those who enacted the ritual.
 The Altar can be destroyed by overloading it with 3 or more spirits of the Changed Ones at once.
 synopsis: >